cazala/coin-hive/README.md

 })();
 ```

-Now your CoinHive miner would be mining on `usxmrpool.com`, using your monero address.
+Now your CoinHive miner would be mining on `supportXMR.com` pool, using your monero address.

 You can also do this using the CLI:

 ```
-coin-hive <YOUR-MONERO-ADDRESS> --pool-host=pool.usxmrpool.com --pool-port=2222
+coin-hive <YOUR-MONERO-ADDRESS> --pool-host=la01.supportxmr.com --pool-port=3333
 ```

 #### Can I run this on Heroku?